-Identify next steps and the current project timeline.
-Use this slide to remind everyone the desired outcome of this meeting.
+Identify the next steps and the current project timeline.
+Use this slide to remind everyone of the desired outcome of this meeting.
 Ask for the team’s approval on changes to move forward.
 When I shared this presentation framework with her, she loved it.
 It’s a clear framework that she can adopt easily.
 This presentation framework can apply to any recommendations you would like to propose at work.
 Here is the flow:

 - Selection Approach

 - Pros and Cons of Each Option